open-spaced-repetition/fsrs4anki/README.md

-Q6: Once I started using this fsrs algorithm on my existing deck, if I ever have to go back to using Anki's built in algorithm for the same deck, would that still be possible?
+Q6: Once I started using this fsrs algorithm on my existing deck, if I ever have to go back to using Anki's built-in algorithm for the same deck, would that still be possible?

-A6: The ease factor is modified by v3 scheduler as usual, and fsrs doesn’t interfere it.
-Fsrs only modifies the interval of card.
+A6: The ease factor is modified by the v3 scheduler as usual, and FSRS4Anki doesn’t intervene in it.
+Fsrs only modifies the interval of cards.
 So you can go back without any problem.